Search for interactions by active substance name or keywords

 Herbal products | St. John’s Wort | Herbal preparations containing St John’s wort (Hypericum perforatum) due to the risk of decreased plasma concentrations and reduced clinical effects of PF‑07321332 and ritonavir and therefore concomitant use with Paxlovid® is contraindicated (see section 4.3 of SmPC). |

-HMG Co-A reductase inhibitors | ↑Atorvastatin, Fluvastatin, Lovastatin, Pravastatin, Rosuvastatin, Simvastatin |
+HMG Co-A reductase inhibitors | ↑Lovastatin, Simvastatin |

-HMG-CoA reductase inhibitors which are highly dependent on CYP3A metabolism, such as lovastatin and simvastatin, are expected to have markedly increased plasma concentrations when coadministered with ritonavir dosed as an antiretroviral agent or as a pharmacokinetic enhancer.
-Since increased concentrations of lovastatin and simvastatin may predispose patients to myopathies, including rhabdomyolysis, the combination of these medicinal products with ritonavir is contraindicated (see section 4.3 of SmPC) .
 Atorvastatin is less dependent on CYP3A for metabolism.
 While rosuvastatin elimination is not dependent on CYP3A, an elevation of rosuvastatin exposure has been reported with ritonavir coadministration.
 The mechanism of this interaction is not clear, but may be the result of transporter inhibition.
-When used with ritonavir dosed as a pharmacokinetic enhancer or as an antiretroviral agent, the lowest possible doses of atorvastatin or rosuvastatin should be administered.
-The metabolism of pravastatin and fluvastatin is not dependent on CYP3A, and interactions are not expected with ritonavir.
-If treatment with an HMG-CoA reductase inhibitor is indicated, pravastatin or fluvastatin is recommended. |
+When used with ritonavir dosed as a pharmacokinetic enhancer or as an antiretroviral agent, the lowest possible doses of atorvastatin or rosuvastatin should be administered. |

-Hormonal contraceptive | ↓Ethinyl Estradiol (40%, 32%) | Due to reductions in ethinyl estradiol concentrations, barrier or other non‑hormonal methods of contraception should be considered with concomitant ritonavir use when dosed as an antiretroviral agent or as a pharmacokinetic enhancer.
+Hormonal contraceptive | ↓Ethinyl Estradiol (40%, 32%) | Due to reductions in ethinyl estradiol concentrations, barrier or other non‑hormonal methods of contraception should be considered with concomitant ritonavir use at high dose in accordance with its previous use as an antiretroviral agent or as a pharmacokinetic enhancer.
 Ritonavir is likely to change the uterine bleeding profile and reduce the effectiveness of estradiol-containing contraceptives. |

 Immunosuppressants | ↑Voclosporin | Coadministration is contraindicated due to potential for acute and/or chronic nephrotoxicity (see section 4.3 of SmPC). |